fmoessbauer/dash/doc/CI/index.md

 To leave the container again, just type `exit`.

+!!! note "Note:"
-!!!
-Note Your SSH access is automatically terminated after 30 minutes.
+    Your SSH access is automatically terminated after 30 minutes.